cloud-devops-enthusiast/DevOpsRoadmap2023/Linux and OS/Thread in OS.md

 - Modularity: Breaking down the system functions into separate processes.

+There are some advatages of the concurrency as well:

+- Concurrency allows multiple applications to run at the same time.

+- It makes the better utilization of the resources of the system, like in case when the resources that are unused by the application can be used for other applications.

+- Without the concurrency, the system needs to complete the execution of one process before starting the execution of another process.

 **Principles of Concurrency**

 As Interleaved and Overlapped processes can be said as examples of cocurrrent processes, as these both processes presents the same problem.
 Here, the execution time cannot be predicted, as it depends on multiple parameters like the activity of the other processes or the way operating system handles interruptions or the scheduling policies of the operating system.

 **Problems in Concurrency**